-The colour must match with your dog breed.
-A Rottweiler website should be dark and manly, obviously, there would be nothing wrong with a white background or any other colour.
+The color must match your dog breed.
+A Rottweiler website should be dark and manly, obviously, there would be nothing wrong with a white background or any other color.
 But just try to be consistent.

 Not every visitor will go on your About Us page, but every buyer will.
-Make sure you polish it, this is a text-based page where you must answer some important questionsL
+Make sure you polish it, this is a text-based page where you must answer some important questions:

 - who is the person or team looking after the dogs?